Life Update: I’m tossing up whether I want to do a Masters in Translation/Interpreting.

 The empty girl’s face grows pale, she asks, softly, “what do you mean?”

 “What do I mean?
-Everything is good here except for whatever you just ate, it has rotted your organs.
+Everything is good here except for whatever you just ate, it is rotting your organs.
 The stench is unbearable.
 Quickly, nurse!
 Let’s prepare for surgery, it’s time to save a life.”

 No matter how much she screamed and begged, she felt the needle enter her and soon she was knocked out cold.